presidente-nixon/MintPR/README.md

 interpolation 1 hevc_amf 100 mkv hdr

 Sorry for the scuffy, unpolished syntax that is put it simply, nothing like ffmpeg, but this is currently the best I can do and I will change that in the future if I can.

+Currently, there are 2 main things on the todo list, a supsending sessions feature, and a more usable syntax.